-The JTA were extremely pro active and hardworking last year and this effort lead them to be awarded with the Gold STARs Award.
+The JTA are extremely pro active and hardworking with this continued effort being reflected with their Gold STARs Award.
 This is a fantastic achievement and something that they are incredibly proud with as are the rest of the school.
 This year they are planning on continuing their hard work in order to keep up their ‘Gold’ status.

 Last year the JTA children conducted a survey as pupils arrived at school along with PC Dorris who supports our local area.
 The children combined their results and found that many children were not crossing the road safely.
 They were not holding an adults hand or looking both ways before crossing.